- What is a mechanics lien?

 There are a lot of reasons for the price difference, such as:

-- Liens must be filed, Notices of Intent do not
+- Liens must be filed, NOIs do not

-- Liens must be researched, Notices of Intent usually do not require research, while mechanics liens do
+- Notices of Intent usually do not require research, while mechanics liens do

-- Liens have filing fees, service fees, courier fees and the like, and Notices of Intent do not
+- Liens have filing fees, service fees, courier fees and the like, and Notices of Intent don’t

 Unfortunately, I’ve seen many claimants lose their right to file a mechanics lien because of the notice of intent to lien, or rather, a misunderstanding about the notice of intent to lien.